Undertale: Writing

 Papyrus and Sans are named after the typefaces Papyrus and Comic Sans, and their in-game dialogue is displayed accordingly in their respective eponymous fonts.
-Both characters are listed in the game's credits as being inspired by J.N.
-Wiedle, author of Helvetica, a webcomic series about a skeleton named after the font of the same name.
-Papyrus in particular was conceived as a sketch in Fox's notebook; he was originally a mean spirited character named "Times New Roman" who wears a fedora.
+Both characters are listed in the game's credits as being inspired by J. N. Wiedle, author of Helvetica, a webcomic series about a skeleton named after the font of the same name.
+Papyrus in particular was conceived as a sketch in Fox's notebook; he was originally a mean-spirited character named "Times New Roman" who wears a fedora.
+Sans originally ran poker at a casino and was going to tell more puns but Fox knew that it would not be funny as he originally thought it would be.
+The idea of Sans with a casino would be revisited in the Xbox One port, where Sans runs a casino at his and Papyrus's house.
+According to Fox, the most memorable part of making Undertale was when Papyrus rejects Frisk during their date.
+It was originally more harsh than in the final game, this was changed due to one of the game's playtesters, a friend of Fox and a fan who loved Papyrus' character crying during the Papyrus rejection scene.